BootcampersCollective/Coders-Workshop/Agenda/July-2019/July-31.md

-# Coders' Workshop: July 17, 2019
+# Coders' Workshop: July 31, 2019

 ## Announcements

 * Coders' Workshop Summer Hiatus: **August 7 && August 14**
-* We will return Aug 21st with all new episodes!
+* We will return Aug 21st!
 * Ideas?
 Want to share what you know about a topic?
 Want us to cover a topic?

 ## Appetizer

-Explain how you would design a URL-shortening service.
+Explain how you could determine the speed of sound without any digital devices.

 ## Topic: Hash Tables